DotCamp/ultimate-blocks-legacy/readme.txt

 = 3.1.2 =

+* FIX: Default Open option is not working content toggle block.
 * FIX: Empty color option in table of content.
 * FIX: PHP errors and warning for WP 5.7.3 and PHP 7.4.33.
 * FIX: Video uploading in advanced video block.